 We hold bread workshops once a quarter.
-Dates for 2017 will be Saturdays 29th April, 29th July and 30th September.
-The April bread workshop is now fully booked.
-We have just one space available on the July bread workshop.
-Do contact us if you are interested in booking a place in July or September.
+Dates remaining for 2017 are Saturdays 29th July and 30th September.
+The July bread workshop is now fully booked.
+The first workshop in 2018 will be Saturday 31st March.
+Do contact us if you are interested in booking a place in September.

 “Your Home Baking”

 A day of baking and conversation for beginning and experienced home bakers.
 A selection of breads will be made (and taken home) in order to learn or brush up on a range of basic skills.